satra/NiPyPe-Paper/nipype_paper.rst

    :align: center
    :alt:

-Figure architecture\_overview. \ :sup:``[d] <#cmnt4>`_`\ Architecture
+Figure 1. \ :sup:``[d] <#cmnt4>`_`\ Architecture overview of the NiPyPe
-overview of the NiPyPe framework.
+framework.
 Interfaces are wrapped with Nodes or MapNodes and connected together within a Workflows.
 Workflows themselves can act as a Node inside another Workflows supporting encapsulation design pattern.
 Dependency graph is transformed before executing by the engine component.
 Execution is performed by one of the plugins.
 Currently NiPyPe supports serial and parallel (both local multithreading and cluster) execution.

 Interfaces
 ~~~~~~~~~~